After being shot, Rep. Steve Scalise still opposes more gun control

 “Our Founding Fathers believed strongly in gun rights for citizens," said Scalise, R-La.

-Instead of passing new regulations in the wake of the Las Vegas massacre, which thrust the country’s lawmakers into the center of the debate over gun control, existing ones should be enforced, he said.
+Instead of passing new regulations in the wake of the Las Vegas mass shooting, which thrust the country’s lawmakers into the center of the debate over gun control, existing ones should be enforced, he said.

 “Don't try to put new laws in place that don't fix these problems," said Scalise, who was gravely wounded on June 14 when a shooter opened fire on the GOP's congressional baseball team as members practiced in Virginia.
 "They only make it harder for law-abiding citizens to own a gun.”